ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/run-in-the-cloud/deployment-guide/ballerina-k8s-deployment-guide.md

   - [Deploy Ballerina on Kubernetes](https://ballerina.io/learn/deploy-ballerina-on-kubernetes/)
   - [Kubernetes - Hello world](https://ballerina.io/learn/by-example/kubernetes-hello-world/)

-## Ballerina Deployment with Kubernetes Kustomize
+## Ballerina deployment with Kubernetes Kustomize

 [Kustomize](https://kustomize.io/) is a tool that allows you to modify Kubernetes YAML files without altering the original files.
 It can enhance the generated YAML from code-to-cloud deployments by applying additional